eflautt/ga-data-science/lessons/lesson-03/readme.md

 suburban | 0 | 1
 urban | 1 | 0

 Great!
 Let's look at a second example.
-Let's say we have a category called gender with two categories 1. male and 2. female.
+Let's say we have a category called "gender" with two categories: 1. male and 2. female.

-1. How many dummy variables will we have in our data set? (# of categories - 1 = 2-1 = 1)
+1. How many dummy variables will we have in our data set?
+Determine by looking at the # of categories - 1.
+In this case, 2-1 = 1!
-2. We will make male our reference so male will be coded 0, and female will be coded 1
+2. We'll make female our reference; therefore, female will be coded 0 and male will be coded 1.

  | gender_female
 --- | ---
 male | 0
 female | 1

 We can do this in pandas with the "get_dummies" method.
-Let's checkit out in the demo.
+Let's check it out in the demo.

 <a name="practice"></a>
 ## Independent Practice: Dummy Colors (15 mins)

-It's important to understand the concept before we use get_dummies so today we will create dummies by hand.
-In future classes we will use get_dummies to create these.
-We will use dummy variables in almost every analysis you complete because it is rare in most fields to only have continuous variables.
+It's important to understand the concept before we use `get_dummies` so today we'll create dummy variables by hand.
+In future classes, we'll use `get_dummies` to create these.
+In fact, we'll be using dummy variables in almost every analysis you complete because in most fields it is very rare to only have continuous variables.

-Have each student draw a table like we did above on the white board or table.
+> Instructor Note: Have each student draw a table like we did above on the white board or table.

-Create dummy varibales for the variable "colors" that has 6 categories- blue, red, green, purple, grey, brown.
+Create dummy varibales for the variable "colors" that has 6 categories: blue, red, green, purple, grey, brown.
 Set grey as the reference.

 Answer: